JohannesAbresparr/cat-photo/README.md

 I was finally able to solve this by changeing the order of the media-querries from biggest to smallest screen-size within the stylesheet.

 ![Responsive on all browsers tested](responsive_on_firefox_oprah_edge_chrome.png) The Webpage is responsive on all web-browsers i have tested it in, even the subscription-form on the contact page is working properly.
+Microsoft Edge, Firefox, Oprah and Chrome.

 ![In this image we see the form working well in all browsers.](<Skärmbild 2024-03-15 194856.png>)